 Step 6 - Generating Statements

 Productfy automatically generates and stores fully compliant PDF statements and triggers a statement webhook when each statement is available for you to send a notification to your customers.
-Statements will automatically generate on a monthly basis, either on the 1st or 15th of every month, depending on when the account was opened.
-The logic for statement generation is as follows:
+Statements will automatically be generated at the end of every month.

 Use the following API to retrieve statements for a given account ID, and get the URLs necessary that will link to the PDF statement itself.